ProcursusTeam/procursus-wiki/docs/Makefile-functions.md

 ## `AFTER_BUILD`

-This function creates build system related files which indicate the build status of a package.
-The file it generates, `.build_complete`, indicates that a specific package has already been built.
+This function has several jobs; by default, the function will create build system realted files indicating that a package has been sucessfully built.
+It will also compress included manpages for the package being built.

-The function is also capable of copying files to `build_base`, by passing "copy" as an argument.
-This is useful when other packages require files one package.
+The function takes an optional argument, "copy", which indicates that package files, once built, should be put withing `build_base`.
+This is useful when other packages requires files from the package being built.

 ### Basic example